by Chris Woodford. Last updated: May 16, 2017.

 - Smoke detectors: Now you know how to spot a burglar, but can you detect a fire?

-- Home Security: Alarms, Sensors and Systems by Vivian Capel.
-Newnes, 1997.
-A good, basic introduction to planning for a safer home.
+- Home Security: The Complete Handbook by Calvin Beckford, Heather Alston.
+New Holland, 2005.
+A good, general introduction to planning for a safer home.

 - The Complete Idiot's Guide to Home Security by Tom Davidson and Lorna Gentry.
 Alpha Books, 2001.